hguoTTT/Interactive-Lab-Hub/Lab 5/README.md

 1. When it fails, why does it fail?
 1. Based on the behavior you have seen, what other scenarios could cause problems?

+Testing the interactions, I have noticed a few things.
+First of all, the prototype works best when the input clearly is a dumpling or clearly isn't.
+When there is no fuzziness in the decision, the model works exceptionally well.
+One particular time when the model fails is when input contains multiple objects in the screen (especially when it contains both dumplings and non-dumplings).
+The model would fail to always give a correct answer in these situations because both dumplings and non-dumplings are in the picture.
+Other scenarios that could cause problems is when I show other styles of dumplings (pan friend vs. boiled etc).

 **\*\*\*Think about someone using the system.
 Describe how you think this will work.\*\*\***
 1. Are they aware of the uncertainties in the system?
 1. How bad would they be impacted by a miss classification?
 1. How could change your interactive system to address this?
 1. Are there optimizations you can try to do on your sense-making algorithm.

+When another person uses this system, they are more than likely to not think about the above considerations.
+Because of that, it is more than likely that they are not aware of the uncertainties in the system.
+Since the device is mostly made for fun, it is not the end of the world when there is a misclassification; but for the smoothness of the interaction, it is still to my interest to make the device as accurate as possible.
+One way to increase such accuracy is to provide more training images.
+This includes different kinds of dumplings (fried, boiled etc) as well as a myriad of different non-dumpling objects so that don't get misflagged as dumplings.

 ### Part D
 ### Characterize your own Observant system